 Do I have to swim regularly?

-No. The Bluetits are not an organised group with membership and rules.
+No. The Bluetits are not an organised group with membership rules, constitutions and insurance policies.
 Swim with us once a month, everyday, when you go on holiday and find a group to swim with and then never again…all up to you.
 You will be presented with a Bluetit badge when you have had a swim with a Bluetit…you will become a Bluetit yourself….its all just a bit of fun.

 What do I need to bring when I first swim with you?

 When it is cold then wear lots of loose layers.
 Jeans and leggings are not brilliant, jogging bottoms and fleecy pyjama pants do a much better job…easy to drag on with cold hands.
 Big socks and boots that are quick and easy to get on are a good idea and top it all off with a wooly hat, mittens, scarf and coat big enough to cover all the layers.
-Regular swimmers invest in a Dryrobe (ask us about best place to get yours) they are fantastic pieces of kit but not essential.
+Regular swimmers invest in waterproof robes with a fleece lining, ( see links to manufacturers below) They are fantastic pieces of kit but not essential.
 Dressing after a swim in the winter is very much heads down and get on with it affair.
 During the dressing process there may well be unintentioal moments of nudity and outburst of hysterical laughter as a result of the sheer frustration at ones inability to get certain items of clothing on.
 Most don’t worry about getting bras and pants on after a swim, but if having those items reinstated is essential to your happiness then with determination you will work out a way….perfectly acceptable to approach a swimmer who is way ahead of you in the dressing process and ask them to pull, tweak, tuck and yank something for you .
 If at first this all seems a little daunting do not worry!
 Practice makes perfect…. and the sense of achievement you get from working all this out is bizarre.

 Hot water bottles, clicky click hand warmer things also very good to bring along if you have them.